barrbrain/barrbrain.github.com/_posts/2021-02-26-rust-video-encoder-rollback-optimization-in-rav1e.md

 ## Not our first rodeo: reusing a design

 A major event in opensource video coding was the development and release of the [Theora](https://www.theora.org/) format from 2001 to 2004.
 Work to enhance the reference encoder continued through to 2009.
-This included pschovisual optimization, adaptive quantization, rate control and encoder speed-ups.
+This included psychovisual optimization, adaptive quantization, rate control and encoder speed-ups.
 This effort was succeeded by the [Daala](https://xiph.org/daala/) project which ultimately became one of the seeds of AV1.
 Theora, Daala and rav1e share a home at [Xiph.Org](https://www.xiph.org/), with the core contributors also active in rav1e.

 The issue of excessive memory copying was raised at a rav1e weekly meeting and it was noted that a similar, smaller problem had been solved in Theora.
 We had a robust discussion about adapting that design to rav1e and the likely drawbacks of alternative approaches.